-Puget Sound Energy substation and transmission project
+Puget Sound Energy transmission line project

 Central Pierce-Alderton 115 kV transmission reliability improvement project

-Spring 2013 project updates
+Spring 2015 project updates

-By constructing the new lines, we are segmenting the existing system into three smaller, more reliable systems that can back each other up in the event of a planned or unplanned outage on one of the lines (see reliability graphic).
-This “back-up” adds redundancy to the overall transmission system, limits the number of affected customers during an outage, and eliminates electric capacity constraints on the existing system – ultimately keeping the lights on for our customers.
-We estimate that this project will allow us to reduce outage exposure to all 24,000 customers by at least 50 percent.
+By constructing the new lines, we are segmenting the existing system into three smaller, more reliable systems that can back each other up in the event of an outage on one of the lines.
+This will add redundancy to the overall transmission system, limit the number of affected customers during an outage, and eliminate electric capacity constraints on the existing system – ultimately keeping the lights on for our customers.
+We estimate that this project will allow us to reduce outage risk for all 24,000 customers by at least 50 percent.

 What is a transmission line?

 Transmission lines are key elements in the electrical distribution system.
-The lines safely transport high voltage electricity from power sources like dams and wind generating facilities to substations in local communities.
+These lines safely transport high voltage electricity from power generation sources like dams and wind generating facilities to substations in local communities.
 Transmission normally takes place at voltages of 55 kV and higher.